The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Introduction

 This work is organized as the following.
-In Sec.
-2, effective Lagrangian is displayed.
-In Sec.
-3, integral equations for the scattering length and the amplitude are given, and the coupling of the three-body interaction is renormalized by the scattering length $a_4$.
-In Sec.
-4, the scattering length and the amplitude are expanded in terms of the Born series around the weak coupling limit and the unitary limit, and the numerical results are obtained.
-Finally, in Sec.
-5, the discussion and conclusions are presented.
+In Sec.~\ref{sec:1}, effective Lagrangian is displayed.
+In Sec.~\ref{sec:2}, integral equations for the scattering length and the amplitude are given, and the coupling of the three-body interaction is renormalized by the scattering length $a_4$.
+In Sec.~\ref{sec:3}, the scattering length and the amplitude are expanded in terms of the ordinary and inverted Born series, and the numerical results are obtained.
+Finally, in Sec.~\ref{sec:4}, the discussion and conclusions are presented.